agentplexus/stats-agent-team/presentation.md

 <!--
 The roadmap ahead includes several exciting features.
 Perplexity integration would give us built-in search.
 Streaming responses would improve perceived performance.
 Range statistics would handle more data types.
 And multi-language support would expand our reach.
+[PAUSE:1500]
+Looking ahead, we have an exciting roadmap.
+Q one twenty twenty-five priorities include integrating Perplexity A P I, which has built-in search so we wouldn't need separate search providers, adding a value max field to support range statistics like "seventy nine to ninety six percent," and implementing response streaming so users see results as they're found rather than waiting for everything.
+Q two focuses on multi-language support for Spanish, French, German, and Chinese sources, a caching layer to reduce redundant searches and costs, and a Graph Q L A P I option for more flexible querying.
+Q three gets ambitious with a browser extension for real-time fact checking as you browse, integrations with Notion and Confluence for embedding verified statistics in documentation, and advanced citation formats like A P A and M L A for academic use.
+This roadmap is community driven.
+Submit feature requests on GitHub, and we'll prioritize based on demand.
 [PAUSE:2500]
 -->